 Digitization Resources in the UO Libraries

-Options available to UO Portland faculty for digitizing slide collections
+Options available to UO Portland faculty for digitizing slide collections and other materials

 - A Nikon Coolscan slide scanner, owned by the School of Architecture & Allied Arts, is available at one of the academic workstations in the Portland Library & Learning Commons for use during Library hours.
 Scanning is the priority use at that workstation.
 There is no restriction on how many slides you may digitize using the scanner, but you will need to transfer the files to a portable drive or network server because there is no long-term storage on the academic workstations.

 - For a series of printed letter-sized pages, the Ricoh multifunction printer/copier in the Portland Library can be used as a scanner to generate a multi-page PDF file.
 The scanner can deliver the PDF file to you via email.
 Instructions can be found at the scanner.
 For more information, contact PLLC technology staff.